 Following is the table explaining concepts related to mirror:

 Here are some examples of spherical mirror formula problems:

 1) A lens having a focal distance of 30 cm is placed in front of an object, which is located at 1 m from it.
 Where is an image of the object located?

 1/f = 1/o + 1/I or 1/o + 1/I = 1/f

 1/(100 cm) + 1/I = 1/(30 cm)

 I = 42.85 cm

 2) A lens forms an image at 25 cm from it, where the real object is placed at 1 m.
-What are the focal length of the lens and its curvature radius?
+What is the focal length of the lens and its curvature radius?

 From the image position formula, we find:

 1/f = 1/o + 1/I = (o+I)/(o*I)